SystemsApproach/private5g/core.rst

 5.4.2 P4 Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+The following approach is based on an implemenataion in Aether,
+   available as part of SD-Core, but it is more prototype than
+   production, so I've framed the details as "a possible approach"
+   rather than say "SD-Core does X".
+Perhaps we should revisit.

 Since the UPF is fundamentally an IP packet forwarding engine, it can
 also be implemented—at least in part—as a P4 program running on a
 programmable switch.
 Robert MacDavid and colleagues describe how that
 is done in SD-Core, which builds on the base packet forwarding
 machinery described in our companion SDN book.
 For the purposes of
-this section, we focus on the four main challenges that are unique
+this section, the focus is on the four main challenges that are unique
 to implementing the UPF in P4.

 .. _reading_p4-upf: